jamestthompson3/viiksetjs/README.md

 `npm install viiksetjs`

+To run the examples folder, use [npm link](https://docs.npmjs.com/cli/link) for the local installation of viiksetjs.

 ### Interop with vx

 Since Viikset is built on top of vx, you can use any vx components with any Viikset components.
 The `ChartArea` component will supply your custom vx components with the following props: